firflant/react-form-component-mui/README.md

-// Wrap entitre app into a FormThemeProvider. import React from 'react' import ReactDOM from 'react-dom' import { FormThemeProvider } from 'react-form-component-mui' import BasicExampleForm from './BasicExampleForm'
+// Wrap entitre app into a FormThemeProvider. import React from 'react' import ReactDOM from 'react-dom' import { FormThemeProvider } from '@react-form-component/mui' import BasicExampleForm from './BasicExampleForm'

 const App = () =>